Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms

-When $i \neq j$, the map-based edge ${\mathbf z_{\mathcal{L}}}_{i\rightarrow j}^{t_0 \rightarrow t_1}$ provide sufficient observability of the relative pose of drone $i$ and drone $j$.
-This makes map-based edges play an essential role in the observability verification and initialization of state estimation.
-If $t_0 \neq t_1 $, the map-based edge represents the relative pose of the drones which visit the same place at different time, which plays the role of eliminating accumulated drifting error of VIO.
+When $i \neq j$, the map-based measurement ${\mathbf z_{\mathcal{L}}}_{i\rightarrow j}^{t_0 \rightarrow t_1}$ provides sufficient observability of the relative pose of drone $i$ and drone $j$.
+This makes map-based measurements essential in the observability verification and initialization of state estimation.
+If $t_0 \neq t_1 $, the map-based measurement represents the relative pose of the drones that visit the same place at different times, which eliminates the accumulated drifting error of the VIO.

-\subsection{UWB measurement}
+\subsection{UWB Measurement}